 To help you achieve your goals, here's what you should focus on before putting on your bōgu:

 This is your first goal and is explained in detail on page 86 of the "Kendo Guide for Beginners".
 Your sensei might call it chōyaku shōmen uchi, but it's the same thing under a different name.

 If you can master this technique, you'll have mastered all the suburi correctly.
 Check out the article on Haya Suburi for more information.

 Kirikaeshi is a combination of shōmen uchi and sayū men and requires good coordination.
 Watch the "Different Kirikaeshi for Different Levels in Kendo" video to see how to perform this technique correctly.

 Kirikaeshi is not just a warm-up exercise; it embodies all the important elements of Kendo.
 Once mastered, your Kendo will soar.

-And also when you learn how to receive in kirikaeshi properly, you will be prepared to learn ōji waza (counterattack).
-Watch "A Practical Way to Receive KiriKaeshi" below.
+When you learn to receive Kirikaeshi properly, you'll be prepared to learn ōji waza (counterattack).
+Watch the "A Practical Way to Receive KiriKaeshi" video for more information.

-Those two things are your goals, while you are not wearing your bōgu.
+These two techniques, Haya Suburi and Kirikaeshi, are your goals while you are not wearing your bōgu.